 The pipeline is expected to transport up to 12 million cubic meters of gas from the Ethiopian hinterland to the coast of neighboring Djibouti.

 The bill says the agreement deals with facilitating the construction, extension, reconstruction, and operation of natural gas pipeline to transit natural gas from Ethiopia to a facility in Djibouti.

-The bill grants Ethiopia full ownership and title over the natural gas in the pipeline, and The bill is called ‘agreement between the government of the Ethiopia and Djibouti on the transit of natural gas pipeline ratification proclamation’.
+The bill, named as ‘agreement between the government of the Ethiopia and Djibouti on the transit of natural gas pipeline ratification proclamation, grants full ownership and title over the natural gas in the pipeline.

 It requires Djibouti to grant and maintain to the investor exclusive right on use, possession, and control of land along the pipeline system corridors.